Welcome

 Since the piece is based off of the Kagura ritual, the drummers insert the Norito (prayer) in between each cycle.
 The piece ends, with the arms spread out wide, the right hand pointing the bachi toward the heavens.

+The piece originally did not end there, but there is an interesting story as to why it now ends this way.
 When "Hiryu Sandan Gaeshi" was filmed on NHK TV, the end of the piece was actually cut off from the video.
 Due to difficulties in editing at the time, shows were shot on very tight schedules.
 Osuwa Daiko performed their piece, but the program time ran out just at the moment where the piece now ends.
 When watching the video afterwards, Oguchi Sensei liked the look of it, and decided to change the ending of the piece that way.